 People & Diversity

-Regardless of whether you have landed on the edge of the labor market due to physical or mental disability, stress or other hidden diagnoses, whether you are a refugee, a veteran or otherwise in a difficult life situation, it is our mission to contribute to your personal success.
-For your sake, ours and our common society's sake.
+Regardless of whether you have landed on the fringes of the labour market due to physical or mental disability, stress or other hidden diagnoses, and whether you are a refugee, a veteran or otherwise in a difficult life situation, it is our mission to contribute to your personal success – not only for your sake and ours but for our shared community.

 Opportunities for all

 There are many ways to be an employee.
 At Salling Group, we have specially designed jobs across all levels and functions.
 We work closely with municipalities, the state and civil society to be able to tailor employment on special terms.